-Most recently, they introduced their ‘Neural Mix’ feature, which allows the user to remove (or separate) the elements of a track in real-time, such as the vocals and the drums, similar to the ‘stems’ feature on Traktor Pro (note: this version is called djay Pro AI and is currently only available on Mac or IOS).
+The software also has an innovative ‘Neural Mix’ feature which allows the user to remove (or separate) the elements of a track in real-time (such as the vocals and the drums), similar to the ‘stems’ feature on Traktor Pro.
+Both these features are only available with the full version.

 In addition to an ever-increasing number of DJ controllers, their software also offers native integration with Pioneer DJ’s pro gear in a DJ booth.
 From an innovation standpoint, it’s arguably the best DJ software on the market, although perhaps not ideal if you want the pick of the DJ controllers with the convenience of out-of-the-box native integration.